-Clare practices all areas of family law, often acting in the most complex financial situations and combining strategic advice with a calm and reassuring manner.
+Clare practises all areas of family law, often acting in the most complex financial situations and combining strategic advice with a calm and reassuring manner.
 With her background in corporate law, she is often uniquely placed to advise on cases involving corporate and trust structures and bespoke remuneration arrangements.

 Clare advises across a comprehensive range of private family law matters including jurisdiction, divorce and dissolution, finances and children.